MacBook lid closed but not sleeping? 7 quick solutions

 While we're on the subject of background activity, it's also worth checking login items and launch agents.
 These are items that automatically open each time you turn on your device.
 Not only do they consume valuable Mac resources, but they can often run in the background or become stuck or hung, which could, in turn, cause sleep issues for your device.

-A simple way to manage and check these items is by using the Performance tool from CleanMyMac.
+A simple way to manage and check these items is by using the Performance feature from CleanMyMac.
 This smart feature will help you take control of applications and programs that run on your device while managing your system output, too.
-If you haven't tried this handy tool yet, get it for free here and then follow the steps below.
+Get your free CleanMyMac trial and then follow the steps below.

 - Open CleanMyMac and select Performance from within the left sidebar.